qcode-software/qcode-tcl/doc/data-type-define.md

 New data types can be defined in Postgresql using domains and enumerations.

-The ensembles [is, cast and castable](https://github.com/qcode-software/qcode-tcl/blob/master/doc/data-types.md) will automatically check the data model against the model.
+The ensembles [is, cast and castable](https://github.com/qcode-software/qcode-tcl/blob/master/doc/data-types.md) will automatically check the data against the model.
 So for example, the command ``` qc::is plain_text ``` can only exist if the domain plain_text has been defined in the data model.

 Because validation of the data model is ultimately handled by the castable ensemble, no additional tcl code needs to be written to